ghostFaceKillah/vslam/README.md

 Intro
 -----

-Here's an easy-to-understand Visual Simultaneous Localization And Mapping (VSLAM) algorithm, on top of data coming from kinda-easy-to-understand triangle-based scene rendering from scratch.
+Here's an easy-to-understand Visual Simultaneous Localization And Mapping (VSLAM) algorithm.

+It works on top of
+data coming from kinda-easy-to-understand triangle-based scene rendering from scratch.

 The VSLAM part of this repo is largely reinterpretation of tutorials presented in an ***excellent*** book